Hello and Welcome to the Sophie’s Universe CAL 2015.

 - Spanish CAL Information by Lynda Hernandez

-- Finnish CAL Information by Mervi, Pippa, Sari S ja Sari Å
+- Finnish CAL Information by Mervi, Pippa, Sari S, and Sari Å

 - French CAL Information by Sandra Larvin (with Video Tutorials by Géraldine Cymer for the first few parts)